 An order to search premises for evidence or assets – can I get one?

 Although the same criteria are used to determine whether a search order can be issued as are used to determine the suitability of any other form of injunction, it should be noted that search orders are extremely hard to obtain.
 Not only will the police frequently have already obtained the relevant evidence or assets using the powers granted to them under the terms of a search warrant, but petitioners need to demonstrate very strong evidence that the respondent intends to act in a way that means the petitioner is likely to be significantly disadvantaged as a result.
 There are also practical problems around enforcing a search order: who will do the searching and exactly what information will they be able to take away?
 In some cases, the information may be protected already under alternative legislation, meaning potentially costly court action may be needed to determine whether it can be released.

-Used correctly, court injunctions are powerful legal tools designed to ensure that parties involved in a legal dispute aren’t unfairly disadvantaged by the action or inaction of one party.
+Used correctly, injunctive relief is a powerful legal tools designed to ensure that parties involved in a legal dispute aren’t unfairly disadvantaged by the action or inaction of one party.
 Although the cost of an injunction is always a consideration, if the cost incurred to a business by the actions of another outweighs the cost of successfully obtaining an injunction, it may be the case that an injunction is the best way to go.
-A legal professional is the best person to speak to in order to discover if an injunction is going to be the best option for you.
+A legal professional is the best person to speak to discover if an injunction is going to be the best option for you.

 We provide a complete legal service that includes professional advice and representation around a wide range of legal matters.
 As experienced legal professionals, we have expertise in all types and duration of injunction.
 Even if you’re not sure what type of injunction you’re looking for or whether it would be possible to achieve what you wish through the use of an injunction, we will be able to advise you of the current legal position and the possible choices you might have.
 Get in touch to book a FREE initial consultation or to speak with a member of our team.